 5 - Have the tree/tree branch removed

+A tree removal company is the best way to clear your roof of storm debris.
 They will be able to remove the tree/tree branch, cut it up, and dispose of it for you.

 6 - Call a professional roofing contractor